Tag Archives: Matthew Vaughn

 Snatch (2000), Jason Statham, Brad Pitt, Stephen Graham

-Watch Snatch if only to see Brad Pitt’s interpretation of a version of the Irish accent and Benicio Del Toro being brilliant and as effortlessly cool as always.
+Watch Snatch if only to see Brad Pitt’s interpretation of a version of the Irish accent, and Benicio Del Toro being brilliant and as effortlessly cool as always.

-Happy ‘surface and no substance’ Film Loving
+Happy Film Loving, of the ‘surface and no substance’ variety,

 G